IOTechSystems/edgebuilder-xpert-demo/v2.0_large-signals-demo/README.md

     edgebuilder-cli appConfig add -f <path-to-app-config.json>
     e.g. edgebuilder-cli appConfig add -f app-config.json
     ```

+   > **⚠ If you update the app-config-file.json, please remove the appConfigFile and recreate it (and maybe appConfig as well).**

+   > **⚠ If you update the app-config.json or recreate the app, please remove the appConfig and recreate it.**

 5. Create and start an app instance on the node

     Run the command to create app: